5 unique boat trips from Dartmouth

 3. Ferry to Greenway House

-Fans of Agatha Christie can visit her South Devon holiday home by boat from Dartmouth.
+Fans of Agatha Christie can visit her sumptuous South Devon holiday home by boat from Dartmouth.

-Greenway House sits above the Dart.
+Greenway House and Gardens sit above the Dart.
 It is a short uphill walk from the quay opposite the pretty riverside town of Dittisham.

 Getting there by boat gives you the perfect view of the Boat House.
-It was the scene for murder in Christie’s crime novel Dead Man’s Folly.
+It was the scene of for Christie’s crime novel Dead Man’s Folly.
 You may also get a glimpse of the house through the trees.

-During your 30 minute boat trip there’s commentary from the crew who will highlight other points of interest along the river.
-Buy entrance to Greenway separately.
-Or if you are members of the National Trust you can visit the house and gardens for free.
+During your 30-minute boat trip, there’s commentary from the crew who will highlight other points of interest along the river.
+Buy your entrance to Greenway separately (National trust members can visit the house and gardens for free).

 Tickets for the Christie Belle can be bought online or from a ticket booth on the Boat Float in Dartmouth.